 A film buff since childhood, she’s the great-granddaughter of 20th Century Fox Studios founder Darryl Zanuck, and granddaughter of film producer Richard Zanuck.
 Besides Hollywood, her other background is Ozark Hillbilly.
 Despite her contrasting origins, she grew up adopted as a humble and service focused creative from a working class background.
 She considers herself a reformed Gulf Coast Southerner.

-She has one dog, Axwell, an 11 year old Pomeranian who loves all the belly rubs, and cheese, the stinkier the better.
+She lives in New Orleans with her adopted dog, Axwell, an 11 year old Pomeranian who loves belly rubs and cheese.

 I developed strong communication skills at a young age.
 Spending the first six years of my life in the foster care system and under the custody of U.S. states meant I had important interactions with a variety of adults that I did not know.
 My communication had to be clear and effective with case workers, legal representatives, police, nurses and doctors, child psychologists, and foster families.
 It is because my brain developed these skills at an early age that communication became a tool for survival, and a lifelong “natural” talent.